ZewoGraveyard/SwiftHTTPServer/README.md

 What we have until now:

-- No foundation dependency (has everything needed to run on Linux)
+- No Foundation dependency (has everything needed to run on Linux)
+- FastCGI support
 - Async I/O with Joyent's libuv
 - HTTP parsing with Nginx/Joyent's http_parser
 - URI parsing